mgmeyers/pdfannots2json/README.md

 ## OCR

 Using the `--attempt-ocr` flag instructs `pdf-annots2json` to extract text from the images created by rectangle annotations.
 This requires that `tesseract` is installed on your system, including the appropriate language data (by default tesseract only support english).
-Tesseract can be installed from homebrew on mac, various linux package managers, and from here on windows: https://github.com/UB-Mannheim/tesseract/wiki Additional language files can be downloaded here: https://github.com/tesseract-ocr/tessdata
+Tesseract can be installed from homebrew on mac, various linux package managers, and from here on windows: https://github.com/UB-Mannheim/tesseract/wiki Additional language files can be downloaded here: https://github.com/tesseract-ocr/tessdata (See here for a description of the language codes: https://tesseract-ocr.github.io/tessdoc/Data-Files-in-different-versions.html)

 ## Sample output